matthew-vaught/basketball-playstyle-research/README.md

 ## Key Findings & Insights

-- The **average height** of PFs has trended downward (or plateaued) relative to historical expectations.
-- Distinct **archetypes** emerged (e.g. “stretch PF,” “rim-oriented PF,” “hybrid big”) based on shot location, usage, and role metrics.
-- Over time, many PFs shifted toward spacing and 3-point shooting.
-- Evidence suggests lineup adjustments (e.g. inserting a smaller, more versatile PF) corresponded with **~10% improvement** in win rate on average.
+- The NBA has shifted to a "small-ball" era, with shorter teams on average and a quicker style of play with more 3 pointers being taken
+- Specifically, teams have gone towards shorter overall lineups with traditional "big men" being replaced by slightly shorter, more athletic power forwards and centers
+- During the early periods of this transition, teams who embodied the new playstyle and height trends the most (the most "trendy" teams) boasted a win percentage over **10% higher** than those teams who failed to adjust to the trend as quickly
-- Visualizations (scatter plots, clustering maps, temporal embeddings) illustrate these transitions and groupings.
+- Visualizations (scatter plots, clustering maps, temporal embeddings) illustrate these transitions more eloquently.

 ---